dkershaw10/microsoft-graph-docs/authorization/PermissionsTopic.md

 Azure AD portal display: Sign-in and read user profile<br/>
 Admin consent required: No

 Allows users to sign-in to your app and allows your app to read the (full) profile of the signed-in user.
-Also allows your app to read the following basic company information of the signed-in user (through the **TenantDetail** object): tenant ID, tenant display name, and verified domains.
+Also allows your app to read the following basic company information of the signed-in user (through the [Organization](../api-reference/v1.0/resources/organization.md) resource): tenant ID, tenant display name, and verified domains.

 ### Details
-The full profile includes all of the declared properties of the User resource. <br/>This permission doesn't allow your app to read relationships (navigation properties), such as manager or direct reports; for these privileges, see _User.Read.All_ or _User.ReadBasic.All_.
+The full profile includes all of the declared properties of the [User](../api-reference/v1.0/resources/user.md) resource. <br/><br/>This permission doesn't allow your app to read relationships (navigation properties), such as manager or direct reports; for these privileges, see _User.Read.All_ or _User.ReadBasic.All_.

 ### Common Scenarios
 **Delegated**